 With roughly 35,000 enrolled students (in 10/2017), TU Dortmund University is the largest institution of higher education in the city.
 The university was founded in 1968 amidst, and in response to regional, post-war restructuring processes in the region.

-Both, our North and South Campus can easily be reached via regional and local public transport and are only a short trip away from downtown Dortmund.
+Both, our North and South Campuses can easily be reached via regional and local public transports and are only a short trip away from downtown Dortmund.

 Traveling outside Dortmund